 Following are the reasons why the Government has decided to set up NRA:

-- With over 3 crore candidates applying for almost 1.25 lakhs vacancies in Government sector each year, the expenses that the recruiting bodies have to bear is quite high.
+- With over 3 crore candidates applying for almost 1.25 lakhs vacancies in the Government sector each year, the expenses that the recruiting bodies have to bear are quite high.
 Thus, a single exam will resolve this issue and reduce not just the candidate’s expenses but also the conducting body’s expenses

 - Encouraging female candidates to fill in forms for these Government jobs

 - A lot of services have lately been transferred to private companies.
-With NRA, the Government may also get better chances of increasing the number of vacancies and raise public employment
+With NRA, the Government may also get better chances of increasing the number of vacancies and raise public sector employment

 Initially, the Government intends to conduct a common test for the three Organisations – SSC, RRB and IBPS, but in the future, they may use the CET marks of a candidate as a common scorecard for all recruitments.